MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-TeamUser.md

 ```

 ### -Role
-Valid input is owner - use this to demote a user from owner to member.
-If not provided the user is removed completely from the team
+Use this to demote a user from owner to member of the team

 ```yaml
 Type: String